 Minivans & Carrier Vans in Fiji: What You Need to Know© FijiPocketGuide.com

 Minivans Vs. Taxis and Buses

 How do minivans compare with other means of transport, such as normal taxis and buses?
-As you can see from the Taxi Prices in Fiji, minivans are significantly cheaper to travel long distances.
+As you can see from our Taxi Price Guide in Fiji, minivans are significantly cheaper for long-distance travel.
 While minivans can cost the same or more than the buses between towns, they offer much faster journeys.
 A disadvantage to minivans, however, is knowing where to find them.
-Nevertheless, where there is a major bus station there is typically a parking lot with minivans parked nearby.
+Nevertheless, where there is a major bus station, there is typically a parking lot with minivans parked adjacent or nearby.

+Minivans & Carrier Vans in Fiji: What You Need to Know© FijiPocketGuide.com